 We are now ready to establish the $G^{\U}$-stable model structures for $G$-symmetric spectra of spaces and of simplicial sets.
 We call a map a (positive) \emph{flat $G^{\U}$-stable fibration} if it has the right lifting property with respect to all maps that are (positive) $G$-flat cofibrations and $G^{\U}$-stable equivalences.
-Similarly, it is called a (positive) \emph{projective $G^{\U}$-stable fibration} if it has the right lifting property with respect to all maps that are (positive) projective $G^{\U}$-cofibrations and $G^{\U}$-stable equivalences.
-Then we have:
+(Positive) \emph{projective $G^{\U}$-stable fibrations} are analogously defined.

-\begin{Theorem}[Flat stable model structures] The classes of (positive) $G$-flat cofibrations, $G^{\U}$-stable equivalences and (positive) $G^{\U}$-stable fibrations define a cofibrantly generated, proper model structure on the categories of $G$-symmetric spectra of spaces and simplicial sets, called the (positive) $G^{\U}$-flat stable model structure. \end{Theorem} \begin{Theorem}[Projective stable model structures] The classes of (positive) projective $G^{\U}$-cofibrations, $G^{\U}$-stable equivalences and (positive) projective $G^{\U}$-stable fibrations define a cofibrantly generated, proper model structure on the categories of $G$-symmetric spectra of spaces and simplicial sets, called the (positive) $G^{\U}$-projective stable model structure. \end{Theorem} \begin{proof} All the model structures are obtained in the same way by applying left Bousfield localization to the respective level model structure,.
-We apply Theorem \cite[Theorem 9.3]{Bou01}, with respect to the functor $Q^{\U}$ and the natural transformation $q^{\U}:id\to Q^{\U}$ just constructed.
+\begin{Theorem}[Flat stable model structures] The classes of (positive) $G$-flat cofibrations, $G^{\U}$-stable equivalences and (positive) $G^{\U}$-stable fibrations define a cofibrantly generated, proper model structure on the categories of $G$-symmetric spectra of spaces and simplicial sets, called the (positive) $G^{\U}$-flat stable model structure. \end{Theorem} \begin{Theorem}[Projective stable model structures] The classes of (positive) projective $G^{\U}$-cofibrations, $G^{\U}$-stable equivalences and (positive) projective $G^{\U}$-stable fibrations define a cofibrantly generated, proper model structure on the categories of $G$-symmetric spectra of spaces and simplicial sets, called the (positive) $G^{\U}$-projective stable model structure. \end{Theorem} \begin{proof} All the model structures are obtained in the same way via left Bousfield localization of the respective level model structure,.
+We apply Theorem \cite[Thm.
+9.3]{Bou01}, with respect to the functor $Q^{\U}$ and the natural transformation $q^{\U}:id\to Q^{\U}$ just constructed.
 Any $G^{\U}$-stable equivalence between $G^{\U}\Omega$-spectra is a $G^{\U}$-level equivalence by the Yoneda Lemma and thus a map $f$ is a $G^{\U}$-stable equivalence if and only if $Q^{\U}f$ is a $G^{\U}$-level equivalence (and if and only if $Q^{\U}f$ is a positive $G^{\U}$-level equivalence).
 In other words the class of $G^{\U}$-stable equivalences agrees with that of $Q^{\U}$-equivalences in the sense of Bousfield's theorem.